 Using a Netflix VPN is a great way to find new content or access shows and movies that aren’t available in your region.
-That’s because the best VPN hides your IP address and makes it look like you’re accessing the Internet from another location.
+That’s because a VPN service hides your IP address and makes it look like you’re accessing the Internet from another location.
 As a result, you can stream Netflix as if you were in a different country and watch all the content that isn’t available in your own.

 But not all VPNs are built the same, and many of them fail to get past Netflix’s sophisticated geo-blocks – and even those that do so may not be ideal for other reasons.
 In this article, we take a look at how Netflix detects and blocks VPNs, and what features to look for in a good VPN for streaming.